Alpha-Centauri-00/robotframework-webhooks/README.md

 ```

 ## .features / .todo
+- [ ] Improvements idea: Make PyPi package which can installed from command line (by Tatu)
 - [ ] Did not test it with slack. yet
 - [x] Change Message Details / improve
 - [x] New way to add URL to End user